wds-connections/Sample-Code/Javascript/Array.md

 var myArray = [[1,2,3],[4,5,6]];  //variable declared as Multidimensional Array with value;
 var myArray = [[],[]];            //variable declared as Multidimensional Array;
 ```
+:memo: in javascript, **variables are not restricted by object types**;<br>
+it can be morphed in code to fit any usability - thus attention must held when structuring code logics;<br>
+this could be an issue when naming variables which would have different meanings; this is called Reusing Variables;

 <br>**USAGE** array by value; :speech_balloon:
 ```javascript
 var myArray;                      //simple variable;